ZELFs/ButtCast/README.md

 ### Step 0 - Setting up the base

+Create the folder for your project, such as "MyApp".
+Add the "[package.json](https://github.com/ZELFs/ButtCast/blob/master/package.json)" file.
+If you want to you can also manually install all the packages over "npm install" in terminal, but there's no need to now as this package comes pre-packed!

 #### Installing stuff
 Here we will present some of the building blocks needed to build an SSB app: